Florence Court in Winter, Co. Fermanagh

 Practical Information

-Opening times – The house and grounds are generally open daily from 10:00 am to 6:00 pm, except during winter when hours may vary; always check the latest times on the National Trust website before you travel.
+Opening times – Generally open daily 10:00 am‑6:00 pm; winter hours may vary.
+Always verify current times on the National Trust website before you travel.

-Admission – Ticket prices are tiered for members and non‑members.
-The current rates (2026) are:
+Admission – Ticket prices (2026) are tiered for members and non‑members:

 Ticket typeStandard priceGift‑Aid price